 All endorsements for this certificate must be obtained prior to answering the Solo test questions.

-If your log book does not have an endorsement card, a stick-in page can be obtained from your member group or the CSPA office.
+If your log book does not have an endorsement card you can obtain one here.

 The technical knowledge for this certificate is evaluated by answering the Solo test questions.
 These may be given verbally or written.
 Preparation for these questions can be made by reviewing PIM 2A.